-Even Ayesha turned her veiled head away, when the young rais touched breast and forehead in salutation, looking curiously the while at Omar's strange garb.

-"Say," he demanded, "art thou truly the Kings astronomer?"
+Even Ayesha turned her veiled head away when the young rais touched breast and forehead in salutation, looking curiously the while at Omar's strange garb.
+"Say," he demanded, "art thou truly the King's astronomer?"

-"Ay so," Omar assented, wondering how to explain his appearance.
+"Aye so," Omar assented, wondering how to explain his appearance.
 "I have been wrestling with magicians in those mountains yonder, and I came away in their garments."
 "Wallahi!
-This is a time of marvelous happenings."
-The Arab's curiosity changed to veiled alarm, and he reined back a pace.
+This is a time of marvellous happenings."
+The to the House of the Stars at Nisapur.
+"Where is his camp, O rais?"

+Arab's curiosity changed to veiled alarm, and he reined back a pace.
 "Now hear the command of the King.
 Thou art to go with me direct to the presence."

 "As the Sultan commands."
-Omar had hoped to return to the House of the Stars at Nisapur.
-"Where is his camp, O rais?"
+Omar had hoped to return